FelipeV800/AppShoppingCart/README.md

 ## additional information

-Project made by Felipe Vasquez Ruiz in Bogota, for the skills test at Kubo company
+Project made by Felipe Vasquez Ruiz in Bogota